-\begin{itemize}[leftmargin=5mm] \item[\ding{101}] \textit{Beliefs}: Each player's behavior is shaped by their expectations about how other players will act. \item[\ding{101}] \textit{Optimal Responses}: Given these expectations, every player's choice is the best possible response. \item[\ding{101}] \textit{Perfect Foresight}: Players' expectations of others' behaviors are accurate in a probabilistic sense. \end{itemize} When these three conditions are met, they create an internally consistent model of behavior.
+When these three conditions are met, they create an internally consistent model of behavior.
 This consistency leads to a stable equilibrium distribution of action profiles, where no player has an incentive to deviate unilaterally.
 However, human decision-making is far from flawless.
 Unlike the precise predictions of traditional game theory, real-world behavior is often messy, unpredictable, and prone to error.
 Indeed, the foundational assumptions of standard game theory frequently fail to align with data from laboratory experiments, revealing systematic and significant deviations that challenge its core principles \citep{lieberman1960human,brayer1964experimental,o1987nonmetric,brown1990testing,rapoport1992mixed}.

-In response to these empirical discrepancies, the Quantal Response Equilibrium (QRE) framework was developed~\citep{mckelvey1995quantal} by using standard statistical models for quantal choice in a game theoretic setting.
+In response to these empirical discrepancies, the Quantal Response Equilibrium (QRE) framework was developed~\citep{mckelvey1995quantal} using standard statistical models of quantal choice in a game-theoretic setting.